 Sometimes, the unwanted parenting advice comes from people that you cannot just ignore (like your mother-in-law or your grandmother).
 In this case, doing number 3 can cause conflict and hurt feelings, which you may be trying to avoid.

 What you can do, instead, is to ignore the advice but not the person.
-If your mother-in-law asks why you’re co-sleeping, tell them that your 5-month old is already sleeping through the night and is showing interest in eating solid foods (LINK TO MAKING BABY FOOD BLOG).
+If your mother-in-law asks why you’re co-sleeping, tell them that your 5-month old is already sleeping through the night and is showing interest in eating solid foods.

 5. Pick your battles.